Andy Mossack joins the Sloane Rangers for lunch at the Sloane Club’s Roof Terrace at the Sloane.

-I found the staircase, gorgeously ancient and creaky, and emerged out onto the roof terrace drawn there by sounds of clinking glass and general murmured merriment.
+I found the staircase, gorgeously ancient and creaky, and emerged out onto The Roof Terrace at The Sloane drawn there by sounds of clinking glass and general murmured merriment.

 It’s a lovely open space.
 A wooden deck adorned with garden table furniture and umbrellas with just towering neighbourhood Victoriana for company.
 Fairy lights abound for a cosy nightfall vibe while a canopy cover could be rolled across for any inclement weather.
 None of that was necessary today fortunately, as the sun beamed down from a cloudless sky, so the only de rigueur accessories needed were extra-large sunglasses.

 The all-day menu ranges from salads and sandwiches to sharing plates and fancier grills, and while we were perusing, our table attendant materialised bearing welcome gifts.
 “How about some complimentary chilled bubbly to kick off with” she suggested, which seemed an eminently sensible start to proceedings.
 Then followed some debate between us as to whether to share or stay single as large trays of glorious looking food were triumphantly brought to neighbouring tables.